 If you’re thinking about moving to England and are looking for UK immigration advice, get in touch with our team.

-If you’re a US citizen and you’re looking to move to the UK to stay for 6 months or more, you’ll need to obtain the relevant visa.
+If you are a US citizen and you are looking to move to the UK to stay for six months or longer, you will need to obtain the relevant visa.
 This needs careful consideration and the right immigration advice that takes into account your situation in its entirety in order to get the type of visa that applies most closely to you and your reasons for moving.
-Donald Trump isn’t a valid legal reason for looking to move – work, family, study or investment are, however, so you’ll need to apply for which ever visa type you legally need for the purpose of your proposed UK move.
-If you’re unsure which visa you need, use our handy visa application wizard.
+This may be because of work, family, study or investment.
+You will need to apply for whichever visa type you legally need for the purpose of your proposed UK move.

-As a general rule, yes, you should be able to move to the UK providing you meet the visa requirements for your chosen visa category.
+As a general rule, you will be able to move to the UK providing you meet the visa requirements for your chosen visa category.
 We have summarised the most common of these below, and there is further information on each category contained elsewhere on our website.

 No, the visa process for moving to England is the same as for the rest of the UK.

 No, as a US Citizen moving to the UK, your visa application will not be impacted by the prospect of Britain leaving the EU, this will only have an effect on European citizens, and at the moment does not have any impact at all.

 There are a number of other visas for the UK that US citizens may be eligible for, such as a Tier 1 Investor Visa or Tier 1 Entrepreneur Visa, which we will cover at a later date.
 If you require assistance on any of the visa categories above or help with your move to the UK then our expert immigration advisors can help.